enriquepablo/sunet-se-content/_Documentation/Content Metadata.md

 In addition, events may have:

-- **DisplayDate**: The date(s) of the event, to be shown in the event page.
+- **DisplayDate**: The date(s) of the event, to be shown in the event page, as free text.
-- **StartDate**: The date the event starts.
+- **StartDate**: The date the event starts with format YYYY-MM-DD.
-- **EndDate**: The date the event ends.
+- **EndDate**: The date the event ends with format YYYY-MM-DD.

+ There is a tool in the toolbar to insert dates in this format.

 ## Page metadata

 Metadata for pages.

 - **TabTitle**: If you need the title in the web page and the title for the tabs and browser to be dfferent, set here the title to appear on the tabs and the browser.
+Optional.

 Metadata for services and projects.